blurrycontour/zuul-gerrit/doc/source/howtos/nodepool_static.rst

 * Must be reachable by Zuul executors and have SSH access enabled.
 * Must have a user that Zuul can use for SSH.
-* Must have Python 2 installed for Ansible.
+* Must have an Ansible supported Python installed
-* Must be reachable by Zuul executors over TCP port 19885 (console log streaming).
+* Must be reachable by Zuul executors over TCP port 19885 for console log streaming.
+See :ref:`zuul_console_streaming`

 When setting up your nodepool.yaml file, you will need the host keys for each node for the ``host-key`` value.
 This can be obtained with